Skip to main content

 • Have diabetes treated with insulin

-Covered CGM brands include Dexcom, FreeStyle Libre, and Medtronic systems.
-Your doctor must document medical necessity for coverage.
+Covered CGM brands include Dexcom, FreeStyle Libre, and Medtronic.
+Your doctor must show that you need it.

 Diabetes Medications Under Part D

-Beyond insulin, Part D covers other diabetes medications:
+Beyond insulin, Part D covers other diabetes medicines:

 • Metformin and other oral medications